Order of St. George (Habsburg-Lorraine): 20th century

 In 1923, officers of the Central Powers, the German Empire and Austria-Hungary, which were allied during World War I, founded an association.
 Their orientation was monarchistic and followed the tradition of the Holy Roman Empire.
 In 1926, in a reorganization convention in Hanover, the tradition of the former Limburg house order was integrated, especially the reference to the four Luxembourg emperors and their initials in the insignia.
-In 1927, the statutes were revised to deepen it and the order was given the name “Old Knight Order of St. George called Order of the Four Roman Emperors”, with the balles of Wendland, Lower Saxony, Rhineland-Westphalia, southern Germany and Austria-Hungary.
+In 1927, the statutes were revised to deepen it and the order was given the name "Old Knight Order of St. George called Order of the Four Roman Emperors", with the balles of Wendland, Lower Saxony, Rhineland-Westphalia, southern Germany and Austria-Hungary.
 Expression of this renewal of the order in spirit was the adoption of St. George in the order.
 The position of a grand master was left vacant, the administration of the order was held by an order governor.

 In 1935, due to the political situation in the German Reich, the seat was moved to Salzburg, from whence it stood against National Socialism, for a Central Europe independent of Nazi Germany and for the re-establishment of the House of Habsburg.
 In 1938, after the annexation of Austria, the order was banned and dissolved by the Nazis for political reasons.
 Many who campaigned for Habsburg restoration during the Nazi era were killed, taken to a concentration camp, or persecuted by the Gestapo.
 Maximilian, Duke of Hohenberg, who represented the expelled Otto von Habsburg in many matters, was taken to the Dachau concentration camp by the National Socialists in 1938.
 Many of these imperial resistance fighters, such as Heinrich Maier, who successfully passed on production sites and plans for V-2 rockets, Tiger tanks and aircraft to the Allies, or Karl Burian who planned to blow up the Gestapo headquarters in Vienna, were badly tortured and executed.

 The House of Habsburg was an early supporter of European integration and a vehement opponent of National Socialism and Communism.
 During communism, former members of the order or other Habsburg supporters were persecuted behind the Iron Curtain.
 The Communists and Socialists as well as the USSR were strictly anti-Habsburg because they feared opposition in their countries.
-The Habsburg family played a leading role in the fall of the Iron Curtain.
+The Habsburg family even claims to have played a leading role in the fall of the Iron Curtain.